WeichenZhou/PALMER/README.md

 Pre-mAsking Long reads for Mobile Element inseRtion

-* PALMER detects non-reference TE insertions (LINE, Alu, SVA, and HERVK) and other insertions using the indexed reference-aligned BAM/CRAM files from long-read technology as inputs.
+* PALMER detects non-reference transposable element (TE) insertions (LINE, Alu, SVA, and HERVK) and other insertions using the indexed reference-aligned BAM/CRAM files from long-read technology as inputs.
 It masks the aligned portions of reads, defines the significant characteristics of TEs (TSD motifs, 5' inverted sequence, 3' transduction sequence, polyA-tail), and reports sequences for each insertion event.
 * The ideal structure of a TE insertion would be 5’-TSD-(5'inverted)-TE-polyA-(TransD-polyA)-TSD-3’.
 * PALMER can detect other categories (e.g. numts) of non-reference insertion sequences under the customized setup by the user.